The Rocky

 Railroad Historical Foundation was founded in 1990 by the Rocky

-Mountain Railroad Club for the purpose of purchasing and restoring
+Mountain Railroad Club for the purpose of restoring

 No. 25